warmcat/libwebsockets/READMEs/README.test-apps.md

 Since libwebsockets runs using `poll()` and a single threaded approach, any unexpected latency coming from system calls would be bad news.
-There's now a latency tracking scheme that can be built in with `--with-latency` at configure-time, logging the time taken for system calls to complete and if the whole action did complete that time or was deferred.
+There's now a latency tracking scheme that can be built in with `-DLWS_WITH_LATENCY=1` at cmake, logging the time taken for system calls to complete and if the whole action did complete that time or was deferred.

 You can see the detailed data by enabling logging level 512 (eg, `-d 519` on